 Hold bullies accountable for their behavior by consistently and fairly implementing appropriate disciplinary action.
 Not unlike a worker who has violated a company's sexual harassment or workplace violence policy, employers must investigate all complaints related to mutual respect policy violations.

+Depending on the nature of the behavior and/or impact on the target, employers must take swift action and discipline workplace bullies - up to and including termination, if necessary.
 Sometimes, a bully who is confronted with the possibility of disciplinary action, including the fact that his/her behavior has negatively impacted another employee, will take steps to alter his or her behavior.
 Progressive disciplinary action can be combined with remedial training in some cases.
 I strongly discourage any form of mediation in these cases.